junxit/us-congress-bills-112/bill.md

     - **(B)** in subsection (c), by inserting “and subsection (g)” before the first comma; and
     - **(C)** by adding at the end the following new subsection:
       > - **(g)** *5-Year phase-In of flood insurance rates for certain properties in newly mapped areas*
-      >   - **(1)** *50 percent rate for initial year* Notwithstanding subsection (c) or any other provision of law relating to chargeable risk premium rates for flood insurance coverage under this title, in the case of any area that was not previously designated as an area having special flood hazards and that, pursuant to any issuance, revision, updating, or other change in flood insurance maps, becomes designated as such an area, during the 12-month period that begins, except as provided in paragraph (2), upon the date that such maps, as issued, revised, updated, or otherwise changed, become effective, the chargeable premium rate for flood insurance under this title with respect to any covered property that is located within such area shall be 50 percent of the chargeable risk premium rate otherwise applicable under this title to the property.
+      >   - **(1)** *5-year phase-in period* Notwithstanding subsection (c) or any other provision of law relating to chargeable risk premium rates for flood insurance coverage under this title, in the case of any area that was not previously designated as an area having special flood hazards and that, pursuant to any issuance, revision, updating, or other change in flood insurance maps, becomes designated as such an area, during the 5-year period that begins, except as provided in paragraph (2), upon the date that such maps, as issued, revised, updated, or otherwise changed, become effective, the chargeable premium rate for flood insurance under this title with respect to any covered property that is located within such area shall be the rate described in paragraph (3).
-      >   - **(2)** *Applicability to preferred risk rate areas* In the case of any area described in paragraph (1) that consists of or includes an area that, as of date of the effectiveness of the flood insurance maps for such area referred to in paragraph (1) as so issued, revised, updated, or changed, is eligible for any reason for preferred risk rate method premiums for flood insurance coverage and was eligible for such premiums as of the enactment of the Flood Insurance Reform Act of 2011, the 12-month period referred to in paragraph (1) for such area eligible for preferred risk rate method premiums shall begin upon the expiration of the period during which such area is eligible for such preferred risk rate method premiums.
+      >   - **(2)** *Applicability to preferred risk rate areas* In the case of any area described in paragraph (1) that consists of or includes an area that, as of date of the effectiveness of the flood insurance maps for such area referred to in paragraph (1) as so issued, revised, updated, or changed, is eligible for any reason for preferred risk rate method premiums for flood insurance coverage and was eligible for such premiums as of the enactment of the Flood Insurance Reform Act of 2011, the 5-year period referred to in paragraph (1) for such area eligible for preferred risk rate method premiums shall begin upon the expiration of the period during which such area is eligible for such preferred risk rate method premiums.
-      >   - **(3)** *Phase-in of full actuarial rates* With respect to any area described in paragraph (1), upon the expiration of the 12-month period under paragraph (1) or (2), as applicable, for such area, the Administrator shall increase the chargeable risk premium rates for flood insurance under this title for covered properties in such area by 20 percent, and by 20 percent upon the expiration of each successive 12-month period thereafter until the chargeable risk premium rates comply with subsection (c).
+      >   - **(3)** *Phase-in of full actuarial rates* With respect to any area described in paragraph (1), the chargeable risk premium rate for flood insurance under this title for a covered property that is located in such area shall be—
+      >     - **(A)** for the first year of the 5-year period referred to in paragraph (1), the greater of—
+      >       - **(i)** 20 percent of the chargeable risk premium rate otherwise applicable under this title to the property; and
+      >       - **(ii)** in the case of any property that, as of the beginning of such first year, is eligible for preferred risk rate method premiums for flood insurance coverage, such preferred risk rate method premium for the property;
+      >     - **(B)** for the second year of such 5-year period, 40 percent of the chargeable risk premium rate otherwise applicable under this title to the property;
+      >     - **(C)** for the third year of such 5-year period, 60 percent of the chargeable risk premium rate otherwise applicable under this title to the property;
+      >     - **(D)** for the fourth year of such 5-year period, 80 percent of the chargeable risk premium rate otherwise applicable under this title to the property; and
+      >     - **(E)** for the fifth year of such 5-year period, 100 percent of the chargeable risk premium rate otherwise applicable under this title to the property.
       >   - **(4)** *Covered properties* For purposes of the subsection, the term “covered property” means any residential property occupied by its owner or a bona fide tenant as a primary residence.

   - **(2)** *Regulation or notice* The Administrator of the Federal Emergency Management Agency shall issue an interim final rule or notice to implement this subsection and the amendments made by this subsection as soon as practicable after the date of the enactment of this Act.